puppeteer/puppeteer/docs/api.md

 - `...args` <...[Serializable]|[JSHandle]> Arguments to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

-If the function, passed to the `executionContext.evaluate`, returns a [Promise], then `executionContext.evaluate` would wait for the promise to resolve and return its value.
+If the function passed to the `executionContext.evaluate` returns a [Promise], then `executionContext.evaluate` would wait for the promise to resolve and return its value.

 ```js
 const executionContext = await page.mainFrame().executionContext();